-There are no audit findings and questioned costs required to be reported under the Uniform Guidance and the State Single Audit Guidelines issued by the Wisconsin Department of Administration for the year ended June 30, 2022.
+There are no audit findings and questioned costs required to be reported under the Uniform Guidance and the State Single Audit Guidelines issued by the Wisconsin Department of Administration for the year ended June 30, 2023.

-RACINE UNIFIED SCHOOL DISTRICT SCHEDULE OF FINDINGS AND QUESTIONED COSTS YEAR ENDED JUNE 30, 2022
+RACINE UNIFIED SCHOOL DISTRICT SCHEDULE OF FINDINGS AND QUESTIONED COSTS YEAR ENDED JUNE 30, 2023

 Section IV - Other Issues 1.
 Does the auditor have substantial doubt as to the auditee's ability to continue as a going concern?
 No 2.
-Does the audit report show audit issues (i.e. material noncompliance, nonmaterial, noncompliance, questioned cost, material weakness, significant deficiencies, management letter comment, excess revenue or excess reserve) related to grant/contracts with funding agencies that require audits to be in accordance with the State Single Audit Guidelines : Department of Health Services Department of Public Instruction Department of Military Affairs Department of Workforce Development No No No No 3.
-Was a Management Letter or other document conveying audit comments issued as a result of this audit?
-Yes 4.
-Name and signature of partner Shanno Musu DIMall on D. Small, CPA
+Does the audit report show audit issues (i.e. material noncompliance nonmaterial, noncompliance, questioned cost, material weakness, significant deficiencies, management letter comment, excess revenu excess reserve) related to grant/contracts with funding agencies that require audits to be in accordance with the State Single Audit Guidel . e or Department of Health Services Department of Public Instruction Department of Military Affairs Department of Workforce Development No No No No 3.
+Was a Management Letter or other document conveying audit commissued as a result of this audit? ents Yes 4.
+Name and signature of partner Amber Drewieske, CPA 5.
+Date of report December 15, 2023

-December 15, 2022